ShaggyTech/nhtsa-api-wrapper/README.md

 ##### Via Client

-If you prefer _not_ to use the `new` keyword you can use the [Client](https://www.shaggytech.com/nhtsa-api-wrapper/module-api_Client.html) export, which returns a new instance of the `NHTSA` class:
+You can use the [Client](https://www.shaggytech.com/nhtsa-api-wrapper/module-api_Client.html) export, which returns a new instance of the `NHTSA` class:

 Example code: